+Calculated as a percentage of home sales revenue.
 Adjusted gross margin is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
 We define adjusted gross margin as gross margin less capitalized interest included in the cost of sales.
 Our management believes this information is meaningful, because it isolates the impact that capitalized interest has on gross margin.
-However, because adjusted gross margin information excludes capitalized interest, which has real economic effects and could impact gross margin information in the same manner that we do.
+However, because adjusted gross margin information excludes capitalized interest, which has real economic effects and could impact our results, the utility of adjusted gross margin information as a measure of our operating performance may be limited.
+In addition, other companies may not calculate adjusted gross margin information in the same manner that we do.
 Accordingly, adjusted gross margin information should be considered only as a supplement to gross margin information as a measure of our performance.